zuhdev/dob-tutorial/README.md

 - Returned content: `image/png`, 42,531 bytes.
 - Verification: the app queried the live cell, unpacked the Spore bytes, and rendered the image in the browser.

-The disposable private key is masked in the capture and is not stored in this repository.

 ## Validate